RocketChat/Rocket.Chat/.changeset/shiny-falcons-vanish.md

 '@rocket.chat/meteor': minor
 ---

-Added a new setting to allow mapping LDAP attributes to the user's extension
+Adds a new setting to allow mapping LDAP attributes to the user's extension